-This post, Wing Chun Singapore Lesson 4: body structure basics, is an introduction in to the Chu Sau Lei body structure method.
-Body structure is a vast subject and integral to everything we practice in our Wing Chun.
+This is an introduction in to the Chu Sau Lei body structure method.
+Body structure or Force Flow is a vast subject and integral to everything we practice in our Wing Chun.

 It is such powerful concept that by just applying the basics we discuss here you can make a big difference to your Wing Chun training.